Terms of Entry

 Competitors are expected to walk at all times during a stipulated round.
-A golf buggy may be used by a player or caddie who can provide a valid current medical certificate of disability and has requested permission to use a golf buggy by the closing date for the Championship.
-Where the disability prevents the player from driving the buggy, he may nominate a third party to drive the buggy for them who must be approved by the Championship Committee in the event that permission is granted.
+A golf buggy may be used by a player who can provide a valid current medical certificate of disability and has requested permission to use a golf buggy by the closing date for the Championship.
+Where the disability prevents the player from driving the buggy, he may nominate a third party to drive the buggy for them who must be approved by the Championship Committee in the event that permission is granted and who must act solely as a driver and not a caddie.
 In any other case, the use of a motorised buggy is not permitted without the permission of an on-course referee.
 Penalty for breach of condition: 2 shots, maximum of 4.
 Note, the Championship Committee will not be responsible for providing buggies regardless of whether a competitor provides a valid certificate.

 Late attendance on the first tee will be treated with strict adherence to Rule 5.3 – i.e. up to 5 minutes late will attract a 2 shot penalty applied to the first hole, and any later will result in disqualification.
 To avoid the risk of penalties competitors are asked to report to the official starter at the first tee 5 minutes before their starting time.
 Pace of Play – the policy of the Championship Committee is that the Pace of Play in accordance with 5.6b(i) will be applied.

 The Championship shall be played by Stroke Play over 36 holes.

 The number of competitors will be limited to 66 and if more entries are received, they will be reduced to that number by eliminating the highest handicaps by ballot.